ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-migrations.md

 ### Concepts and best practices for vMotion
 {: #hcxclient-migrations-best-practices-vmotion}

 HCX is essentially a vMotion two-way proxy.
-Each instance of HCX emulates a single ESXi host within the vSphere data center, outside any clusters.
+Each instance of HCX emulates a single VMware ESXi™ host within the vSphere data center, outside any clusters.
 The HCX instance is a “front” for the cloud gateway fleet component (CGW).
 A proxy host appears for each HCX site that is linked to the currently viewed site.
 When a vMotion is initiated to a remote host, the local ESXi host migrates that VM to the local proxy ESXi host.

 A vMotion migration is initiated from the remote ESXi proxy host to the destination vSphere physical ESXi host, while it receives data from the source CGW across the tunnel.
 When vMotion is employed, unlike the bulk migration option, only a single VM migration operation runs at a time.
 As a result, for many VMs to be migrated, it is recommended to use vMotion only when downtime is not an option or if a risk in rebooting the VM exists.
 However, like standard vMotion, the VM can be live during the process.